 Professional Orientation addresses critical legislation and case law relating to education in North Carolina and the United States.
 This course is designed to provide preservice teachers with basic legal literacy, legal history, and legal research skills.
 EDU 4070 is a part of the Professional Studies Sequence for all Teacher Candidates.

-It is designed to work in conjunction with EDU 4210 (student teaching).
-Prerequisite: Formal acceptance into student teaching for education majors Offered: fall and spring
+Prerequisite: formal acceptance into student teaching for education majors